-2022 Fall Dashboard Mathematics Data Comparisons for English Learners Current English Learner Reclassified English Learners English Only 2 Students 0 Students 241.0 points below standard 19 Students
+2019 Fall Dashboard Mathematics Data Comparisons for English Learners Current English Learner Reclassified English Learners English Only

 - 1. Subgroup dashboard data is not available as a result of our small class sizes.
 This is the first year we have reportable dashboard data. - 2.
 It was a goal and focal point to increase completion of state testing in the 2019/20 school year.
 A new testing format was planned, reviewed and approved by staff to increase participation in state testing.
 The plan is saved for future implementation.